DELTA har deltaget i udviklingen af de fælles nordiske beregningsmetoder for støj – senest Nord2000-metoden

 DELTA has defined a large number of test cases where road traffic noise has been calculated by the Nord2000 method.
 The purpose of the test cases is to provide a basis for testing software developed according to the Nord2000 method.
 The test cases cover most aspects of the method.
 The test cases are described in “Corrected test cases for control of Nord2000-road” (Danish Environmental Protection Agency (EPA), Environmental Project, 1276, 2009) and the description of the test cases and the results given in four Excel spread sheets can be downloaded from the web site of EPA (see below).

-The Nord2000 Summary Report AV 1719/01 gives an overview of the calculation principles used in Nord2000 whereas more details can be found in the two project reports AV 1849/00 and AV 1851/00 denoted “Part 1” and “Part 2”.
+The Nord2000 Summary Report AV 1719/01 gives an overview of the calculation principles used in Nord2000 whereas more details can be found in the two project reports AV 1849/00 and AV 1851/00 denoted “Part 1” and “Part 2” (both revised 31 March 2006).
 Part 1 is describing the method in case of no significant refraction effects of the weather (straight ray propagation).
 Part 2 describes the necessary modifications of the “Part 1” model in order to include the effect of weather on refraction (curved ray propagation).
-The form of the two project report is not appropriate as the basis for programming of the Nord2000 method.
-Instead it is recommended to use the “Proposal for Nordtest Method” in the report AV 1106/07 which gives a complete description of the method.
+The form of the two project reports is not appropriate as the basis for programming of the Nord2000 method.
+Instead it is recommended to use the “Proposal for Nordtest Method” in the report AV 1106/07 (revised 13 January 2014) which gives a complete description of the method.